ruv-ohf/standards/RECOMMENDATIONS.md

 - **Assess**: Worth exploring with the goal of understanding how it will fit at Gilt - does it solve a new problem or improve an existing one?

+- **Hold**: Proceed with caution before introducing new reliance on the technology.
+Something may be on hold for a variety of reasons:
+	- The technology is being explicitly deprecated
+	- The vendor of the technology has issued a replacement (eg., Objective-C vs. Swift)
-- **Hold**: Proceed with caution - generally speaking technologies in hold at Gilt have failed in some way and should not be used on new projects.
+	- Previous use of the technology at Gilt has failed in some way

 Depending on your personal attitude and the needs of your project you can either stick to a stack of *adopt*ed technologies or experiment.
 Probably a good idea to reduce our